When treatment is not approved

 Can I reapply after a peptide therapy request is denied?

 Sometimes.
-Ask whether the decision is final or whether updated labs, records, medication lists, primary-care input, specialist clearance, symptom improvement, insurance changes, or a different product category could support a safer future review.
+Ask whether the decision is final or whether updated labs, records, medication lists, primary-care input, specialist clearance, symptom improvement, insurance changes, pharmacy availability, or a different product category could support a safer future review.

 Should I try another clinic if one clinician declines to prescribe?